zinic/crawl/core.md

 ##### Personal
-Personal range applies only to the character in question.
+Personal range applies only to a target or character.
+This means that effects targeting personal range do not affect targets considered squeezing in the same map cell.

+##### Close
+Close range is equal to a radius of 1 cell.
+This covers 1 map cell in total.
+This range affects the target cell only.

 ##### Melee
-Melee range is equal to a radius of two cells.
+Melee range is equal to a radius of 2 cells.
+This covers 7 map cells total.
 Melee range is also dependent on character abilities and may vary from character to character.

 ##### Short
-Short range is equal to a radius of seven cells or a total of 14 meters.
+Short range is equal to a radius of 7 cells or a total of 14 meters.

 ##### Medium
-Medium range is equal to a radius of fifteen cells or a total of 30 meters.
+Medium range is equal to a radius of 15 cells or a total of 30 meters.

 ##### Long
-Long range is equal to a radius of thirty cells or a total of 60 meters.
+Long range is equal to a radius of 30 cells or a total of 60 meters.

 ##### Extreme
-Extreme range is equal to a radius of sixty cells or a total of 120 meters.
+Extreme range is equal to a radius of 60 cells or a total of 120 meters.

 #### Area Effects